fortrabbit/blog/new-platform-beta.md

 title: New platform public BETA
 naviTitle: New platform public BETA
 intro: A new hosting experience at your fingertips
-lead: Here is the public BETA of our new platform.
+lead: Welcome to the public BETA of our new platform.
 wip: true
 tag:
   - changelog